13 Air Travel Rules You Should Know Before Flying During the Pandemic

 Wear a face mask

 Yup, we know: Wearing a mask can sometimes feel restrictive.
 But masks work to stop the spread of highly contagious variants, especially in crowded locations like airplane cabins.
 Their positives greatly outweigh our desire to ditch them.
+Wearing a face masks not only protects you and your co-passengers, but also the countless airport staff and flight attendants working through COVID 19 for you.
 More important, it’s not just a good idea to wear a mask on a plane—it’s also the law.
 According to the Centers for Disease Control and Prevention, “Wearing a mask over your nose and mouth is required in indoor areas of public transportation (including airplanes) traveling into, within, or out of the United States and indoors in U.S. transportation hubs (including airports).”

 Ergin Yalcin/Getty Images